 They are short-chain carbohydrates and always have a sweet taste.
-Basically, simple carbohydrates are broken down into glucose and easily and quickly used for energy.
-The reason for this is because simple carbohydrates contain little fiber.
-Overeating simple carbohydrates results in higher insulin/glucose spike, creating all sorts of havoc on the body.
+Basically, simple carbohydrates are broken down into glucose and are easily and quickly used for energy.
+The reason for this is that simple carbohydrates contain little fiber.
+Overeating simple carbohydrates results in higher insulin/glucose spike, creating much havoc on the body.

-Complex carbohydrates have long chains of glucose molecules joined together.
+Complex carbohydrates have long chains of glucose molecules joined.
 They include fiber and starch as components.
 Many times, starch is a word used instead of complex carbohydrates.
 I know it gets confusing, but hopefully, this simplifies it.
-Starches consist of long chains of glucose molecules joined together by a bond.
+Starches comprise long chains of glucose molecules joined by a bond.

-Fiber is generally not digested by the body; however, it has functions and purposes for our health.
-Fiber does fall under complex carbohydrates and is obtained from plant foods only.
-Fiber comes in the form of soluble and insoluble fiber.
+Fiber is not digested by the body; however, it has functions and purposes for our health.
+Fiber falls under complex carbohydrates and comes from plant foods only.
+Fiber comes as soluble and insoluble fiber.

-As with anything balance is key and since we are all different an average recommendation does not really work for carbohydrates.
-It’s why we say nutrition is personalized.
+As with anything, balance is key and since we are all different, an average recommendation does not really work for carbohydrates.
+It’s why we say personalizing nutrition is key!

 Protein is an essential macronutrient.
-It is made up of smaller units called amino acids.
-After fat, almost everything in the body is made up of protein.
+It comprises smaller units called amino acids.
+After fat, almost everything in the body comprises protein.
 In e.g. hormones, enzymes, and bodily chemicals.
-Proteins consist of carbon, hydrogen, oxygen, and nitrogen and sometimes sulfur and phosphorus.
+Proteins comprise carbon, hydrogen, oxygen, and nitrogen and sometimes sulfur and phosphorus.

 Protein is also the main building block for your bones, DNA, muscles, cartilage, skin, nerves, and blood.
 They also regulate cellular and physiological activities.
 So, protein is essential to health, healing, and repair.
 Proteins are readily obtained from meat products, dairy products, seafood, some vegetables, whole grains, beans, lentils, seeds, and nuts, etc.

-There is a total of 20 amino acids that exist in nature.
-For humans, 9 amino acids are essential which means we must include it in our diet and they cannot be made by the body.
+There are 20 amino acids that exist in nature.
+For humans, 9 amino acids are essential, which means we must include it in our diet and the body can not make them.
 They are Phenylalanine, Valine, Tryptophan, Threonine, Isoleucine, Methionine, Histidine, Leucine, and Lysine.

-11 are non-essential means they can be made in the body and they are Alanine, Arginine, Asparagine, Aspartate, Cysteine, Glutamine, Glycine, Glutamic Acid, Proline, Serine, and Tyrosine.
+11 are non-essential means we can make them in the body and they are Alanine, Arginine, Asparagine, Aspartate, Cysteine, Glutamine, Glycine, Glutamic Acid, Proline, Serine, and Tyrosine.

 - Responsible for many chemical reactions such as the production of enzymes, digestion, repairs damaged tissues in the body, blood clotting, muscle contraction, energy production.